 Sharp’s Brewery is committed to protecting the Atlantic, the ocean that surrounds its home and inspires its brewing process.
 It even named a beer after it!
-It’s the reason why we created with Sharp’s music using sounds from the Atlantic in 2018, and signed the “act” to Universal under the stage name Keynvor - Cornish for “ocean” - with all royalties going to fund its protection.
+We used Sharp's music with sounds from the Atlantic in 2018 and signed the “act” to Universal under the stage name Keynvor - Cornish for “ocean” - with all royalties going to fund its protection.

 To build on the success of Keynvor and raise awareness of Sharp’s commitment to combating ocean plastic in the Atlantic and build an emotional connection with its audience, we partnered Sharp’s Brewery with the charity, Surfers Against Sewage to help raise awareness of one of the biggest global environmental threats of our time, ocean plastic pollution.
 Their goal was to raise awareness, raise funds and to try and inspire communities to take action to protect the ocean and its wildlife.
 We used our relationship with Vivendi to team Sharp’s Brewery up with Universal Music Group to assist with raising funds for the charity.

 Touching on the Cornish roots of the brand, we collaborated Sharp’s Brewery with the voice of someone who is equally as passionate about ocean conservation - Universal Music’s Nick Mulvey - to create ‘Ocean Vinyl’, the first playable vinyl made from reclaimed ocean plastic from Cornish beaches.
 This campaign helped highlight the epidemic of plastic ocean waste while also raising money for coastal protection group Surfers Against Sewage.
 It turned the idea of single-use plastic, something that is constantly surrounded by negative press, into something positive; a way of spreading the charity’s message as well as encouraging people to help clean up the UK’s coastline.